Metal is the new money

 One of the foremost reasons for my upgrade was that they were offering me 1.25 Lakh Membership Rewards (MR) Points instead of the usual 1 Lakh MR points.
 Alternatively, they were also offering Taj Vouchers worth INR 60K.
 I went ahead with opting in for 1.25 Lakh MR points as it gives me more flexibility to redeem my rewards.

 This card qualifies to be the most expensive credit card in India.
 The card definitely has a steep fee of INR 70,000 with taxes but is it really worth it?
 As I mentioned earlier I will be using this card for a couple of weeks before I give out an update on the same.
-In that upcoming post, I will also give a detailed review of all the card benefits and my take on using this card.
+In that upcoming post.

 Usually, when you get an AMEX Platinum, they give you 1 Lakh MR points as a joining bonus.
 If you want an additional 10,000 points, then I would suggest using this link to apply for your brand new metallic card.
 One of the conditions for applying to this card is having an income of over INR 25 Lakhs per annum.